This post may contain affiliate links. Please see our disclosure policy.

 Instructions

-• In a medium pot, cook wild rice according to package directions.
+• For a faster cook time – In a medium pot, cook wild rice according to package directions.
 I recommend adding 1/2 broth and 1/2 water for the liquid amounts to increase flavor if you have more broth on hand.
+Season with kosher salt and black pepper to taste.

-• Meanwhile in a large, heavy pan, melt 1 tablespoon of butter or heat olive oil to medium heat.
-Add bite sized pieces of boneless, skinless chicken thighs, season with salt and pepper, and brown on both sides till just cooked through - about 6-7 minutes.
-Increase heat as needed to get it nicely browned.
-Remove from the pan and set aside.
+• In a large cast iron skillet, add 1 tablespoon of butter or olive oil over medium high heat.
+Add the chicken thigh pieces to the skillet and, season with 1/2 teaspoon kosher salt and 1/8th teaspoon black pepper, and brown the chicken on both sides till just cooked through – about 7-8 minutes.
+Increase the heat as needed to get it nicely browned.
+Remove the chicken pieces from the pan and set aside.

 Notes

-• Chicken breast can be subbed for chicken thighs, but the cooking time will be slightly shorter.
+• Chicken breast can be subbed for chicken thighs, but you may need to reduce the cooking time by 1-2 minutes.

 Nutrition